SimonWpt/CouchDocs/tags-reference/repeatable.md

 ### order

-Can be set to either _asc_ or _desc_ for setting the sort order to ascending or descending.
+Can be set to either _asc_ or _desc_ or _random_ for setting the sort order to ascending, descending or random.

 ### limit